-Loan to value ratios (LTV) for first time buyer mortgages are a lot lower when compared to buy to let mortgages.
-For instance, it’s possible to secure a residential mortgage on a 95% LTV, whereas buy to let mortgages usually start from 75%.
+Loan to value ratios (LTV) for first-time buyer mortgages are a lot lower when compared to buy to let mortgages.
+For instance, it’s possible to secure a residential mortgage on a 95% LTV, whereas buy to let mortgages usually start from 75% LTV.
 This is another major reason why becoming a homeowner can be easier than becoming a landlord.

-Buy to let landlords usually opt for interest only mortgages.
-Interest only mortgages allow landlords an increased profit on rental income in comparison with repayment mortgages.
-Each month landlords are simply paying interest on the mortgage and not repaying any of the actual loan back.
+Landlords usually choose interest-only mortgages as opposed to repayment mortgages.
+Interest-only mortgages allow landlords an increased profit on rental income each month.
+This is because landlords are simply paying interest on the mortgage and not repaying any of the actual loan back.
 The drawback is that at the end of the mortgage term, you wouldn’t own the property.

-On the other hand, a repayment mortgage would result in you owning the home outright once the mortgage is repaid in full.
-As a result, monthly mortgage payments are higher, limiting your rental profits.
+The main advantage of having a repayment mortgage is that you’d own the property outright once the mortgage has been fully repaid.
+The drawback of this is that monthly mortgage payments are higher, limiting your rental profits.

 It’s also important to note that lenders assess buy to let mortgage affordability in a completely different manner to residential mortgages.
 Underwriters are highly focused on the rental income that a buy to let property can achieve.
 This is normally at the forefront of whether or not a buy to let mortgage is approved.
-There are of course other factors, such as the credit and income of the applicant, however, rental income is a huge factor when it comes to buy to let mortgage approval.
+There are of course other factors, such as the credit score of the applicant, however, potential rental income is a huge factor when it comes to getting a buy to let mortgage.